Designer-Life-Technologies/grow-my-team/UPGRADE_NOTES.md

 **Status**: Non-blocking warning.
 Next-Auth 4.24.11 doesn't officially support Next.js 16 yet, but it works correctly in testing.
 Monitor for Next-Auth updates that add Next.js 16 support.

+### Next-Auth Secret Validation

+Added explicit validation for `NEXTAUTH_SECRET` environment variable in `lib/auth/auth.config.ts`.
+Next.js 16 requires stricter environment variable handling, so the config now throws a clear error if the secret is missing rather than failing at runtime with a cryptic error.

 ## Testing Results

 ### Build